edap/edap.github.com/_posts/2014-07-28-poster-my-first-command-line-tool-written-in-golang.md

 tags: [golang, package, poster, image]
 ---

-[Poster](https://github.com/edap/poster) is a command line tool written in Go that, given a folder containing images, combines them in a grid and create a new image that contains a thumb of each of them.
-Here an image that i've obtained running poster in an a folder with 14 images.
+[Poster](https://github.com/edap/poster) is a command line tool written in Go that, given a folder containing images, combines them in a grid and it creates a new image that contains a thumb of each of them.
+Here an image that i've obtained running `poster` in an a folder with 14 images.
 ![go poster example](/assets/media/go_poster_example.jpg)